 “I’ve heard stories of people taking cargo vans and pretty much tearing out the insides, putting in sinks and stoves and full cabinets and such,” said White.
 “I just took out the seats, threw a twin sized mattress in the back, duct taped some paper over the windows so no one could see in, and called it a day.
 Not the most elegant of setups, but it worked.”

 Both White and King maintained a gym membership during their van periods, where they could shower, brush their teeth, and use the toilet.
 Occasionally, they even worked out!

-Aside from the obvious benefit of saving large amounts of money not paying rent, both Carl and King said that living in their cars also forced them to be more social.
+Aside from the obvious benefit of saving large amounts of money not paying rent, both Carl and King said that living in their cars also f them to be more social.